 This challenge is part of a series of challenges with SIGABA.
 In this challenge, you need to recover the plaintext from a ciphertext and a partial crib (a known-plaintext fragment).
 The rotor selection, order, and orientation are unknown.
-The starting position of some of the rotors is known, as follows:
+The starting position of the rotors are unknown, i.e.: